acb2309/Regime-Based-Volatility-Forecasting/README.md

 ## Significance

-Regime-aware HAR extensions consistently improve predictive accuracy over standard HAR.
-Coefficient-based clustering performs best pre/post-COVID, while distributional clustering excels during COVID.
-Inclusion of VIX enhances sensitivity to sentiment.
+Our empirical results demonstrate that regime-aware HAR extensions consistently yield lower forecasting errors than the standard HAR model, confirming the value of incorporating time-varying dynamics.
+Specifically, coefficient-based soft clustering effectively captures gradual shifts and identifies structural breaks in volatility distributions, achieving superior performance before and after the COVID time period.
+Meanwhile, distributional clustering better captures volatility behavior during the highly volatile COVID-19 time period.
+Inclusion of the VIX as a forward-looking feature enhances model responsiveness to shifts in market sentiment, thereby refining predictive accuracy.

-These results reinforce volatility’s regime-dependence and motivate future exploration of LSTMs or ensemble hybrid methods.
+These outcomes illustrate that volatility dynamics exhibit regime-dependent statistical properties, and that flexible models adapting regime-specific parameters provide a meaningful advantage.
+Future research could explore hybrid frameworks that integrate clustering and Markov switching, as well as advanced sequential models like LSTMs to capture more complex temporal dependencies.

 ---